Mind the Gap: Anti-Critical Quantum Metrology

-In this work, we challenge the prevailing intuition that closing energy gaps are required for quantum-enhanced metrology in interacting quantum systems~\cite{MONTENEGRO20251}.
-We carefully distinguish between the quantum Fisher information, which quantifies the sensitivity of a quantum state to variations of the estimated parameter, and the operationally relevant estimation precision, which must additionally account for the total time required to prepare and interrogate the probe state~\cite{PRXQuantum.6.020351}.
-While a vanishing gap indeed guarantees a large quantum Fisher information, high estimation precision can also be achieved when the gap remains finite or even increases.
-In certain interacting systems, it can even be advantageous to deliberately seek a constant, rather than diverging, quantum Fisher information.
-This counterintuitive regime arises when the opening of the energy gap—largely overlooked in previous studies—plays the central role.
-Unlike in critical metrology, where enhanced sensitivity emerges at the cost of critical slowing down, here the system develops strong quantum correlations while remaining fast enough to equilibrate and enable measurements on short timescales.
-This leads to a form of anti-critical metrology that circumvents critical slowing down without sacrificing metrological performance.
-In other words, the anti-critical metrology relies on building the correlations and simultaneously opening the energy gap.
-We illustrate this concept using the finite-component phase transition in the quantum Rabi model~\cite{PhysRevLett.115.180404}, which can be mapped onto a pedagogical harmonic oscillator and has been extensively studied in the context of critical quantum metrology~\cite{Gietka2021adiabaticcritical,PhysRevLett.126.010502,PRXQuantum.3.010354,PhysRevLett.124.120504,chen2025globalized}.
-While we focus on the quantum Rabi model for concreteness, the mechanism underlying anti-critical metrology relies only on the interplay between interaction-induced squeezing and gap engineering and is therefore not restricted to integrable or few-mode systems.
-Nevertheless, its applicability is constrained by the fact that not all interacting systems admit controllable gap opening.
+In this work, we challenge the prevailing intuition that closing energy gaps is required for quantum-enhanced metrology in interacting systems~\cite{MONTENEGRO20251}.
+While a vanishing gap guarantees a large quantum Fisher information, quantum enhancement can also emerge when the gap remains finite—or even increases.
+This counterintuitive regime arises when the opening of the energy gap, largely overlooked in previous studies, plays the central role.
+Unlike critical metrology, where enhanced sensitivity comes with critical slowing down, here the system develops strong quantum correlations while remaining fast enough to equilibrate and enable measurements on short timescales.
+This defines a form of anti-critical metrology that circumvents critical slowing down without sacrificing correlation-induced advantages, although the quantum Fisher information itself may be reduced due to the shorter evolution time.
+For this reason, we introduce an operationally relevant figure of merit for ground state quantum metrology, the gap-regularized quantum Fisher information, which also accounts for the total time needed to prepare and interrogate the probe state~\cite{PRXQuantum.6.020351}.